 All players must be in the team approved uniform for their fourth match with that team.

-Tops are to be of the same main colour or style (minor variations are acceptable) with a number (1-99) attached.
+Tops are to be of the same main colour or style (minor variations may be acceptable) with a number (0-99) attached.

 Shorts/Skirts/Track Pants should be of the same main colour.

-Match Fees must be paid to the Arena Manager prior to the start of the match.
+Match Fees must be paid to the Arena Manager before the start of the match.

 Teams who are more than one week in arrears will not be permitted to play until outstanding monies are paid.